Yihgv/personal-repo/hacks/connect4-game.md

   }

   getValidColumns() {
-    const cols = [];
+    // Return all columns that are not full (top cell is empty) const cols = [];
     for (let c = 0; c < this.board.cols; c++) {
       if (this.board.isValidColumn(c)) cols.push(c);